 I graduated from Georgia State University in 2006, with a Bachelors of Science in Biology, and a minor in Chemistry.

 Soon after graduation I moved to South Korea where I spent two years teaching English just outside of Seoul.
 Afterwards I took time to travel throughout Southeast Asia.

 Living and working in Korea gave me the chance to hone my teaching, editing, public speaking and intercultural communication skills.
 I also learned to be very flexible.

-communicating science across multiple media platforms, synthesizing and summarizing scientific literature, science journalism, online journalism, blogging, editing, video production, camera work, photography, education
+communicating science across multiple media platforms, synthesizing and summarizing scientific literature, science journalism, online journalism, blogging, editing, video production, camera work, photography, education, research, fact-checking

 general biology, bacteria, conservation, disability awareness, environmental issues, evolution, food and food science, learning, microbiology, marine biology, nature, neuroscience, public health, technology, robots etc.. (honestly this list just keeps getting longer)

-cooking, devouring books (and other forms of media), education, intercultural communication, studying Korean, mountain biking, scuba diving, technology, traveling, photography
+cooking, cross stitch, coloring, devouring books (and other forms of media), education, knitting, intercultural communication, studying Korean, mountain biking, scuba diving, technology, traveling, photography